 Regulatory environment

-Fiji has yet to develop a comprehensive legal and regulatory framework for data privacy and protection or an integrated strategy to promote eCommerce adoption.
-However, in 2020, the country completed its National eCommerce Assessment and subsequently established a National eCommerce Steering Committee to drive and accelerate eCommerce uptake nationwide.
-Significant strides have been made in modernizing customs, including the digital and organizational transformation of the Fiji Revenue and Customs Services (FRCS) and the fulfillment of 97% of its commitments under the WTO Trade Facilitation Agreement.
-These efforts aim to enhance border efficiency, reduce costs, and minimize the uncertainty and time required for goods clearance.
-As a WTO member, Fiji does not impose customs duties or taxes on cross-border transactions, in line with the existing moratorium on eCommerce.
+Fiji has not yet developed a comprehensive legal and regulatory framework for data privacy and protection or an integrated strategy to promote eCommerce adoption.
+However, in 2020, the country completed its National eCommerce Assessment and established a National eCommerce Steering Committee to drive and accelerate eCommerce uptake nationwide.
+The Fiji Revenue and Customs Service (FRCS) have modernized customs through digital and organizational transformation and fulfilled 97% of their commitments under the World Trade Organization (WTO) Trade Facilitation Agreement.
+These efforts aim to enhance border efficiency, reduce costs, and minimize uncertainty and delays in goods clearance.
+As a WTO member, Fiji does not impose customs duties or taxes on cross-border transactions, respecting the existing moratorium on e-commerce.

-The forthcoming National Digital Strategy will incorporate AI governance and cybersecurity measures, developed through extensive multi-stakeholder consultations to address key challenges and priorities.
+Fiji’s National Digital Strategy 2025-2030 includes AI governance and cybersecurity measures developed through extensive multi-stakeholder consultations to address key challenges and priorities.
 In support of this, the Australian government, under a Memorandum of Understanding (MOU) on Cybersecurity Cooperation, has committed to assisting Fiji in formulating a National Cybersecurity Strategy.
-This cooperation includes developing a comprehensive Computer Emergency Response Team (CERT) Study Report, operationalizing the CERT, and addressing emerging technologies such as responsible AI.
+This cooperation involves developing a comprehensive Computer Emergency Response Team (CERT) Study Report, operationalizing the CERT, and addressing emerging technologies such as responsible AI.

-Fiji’s Online Safety Commission (OSC) serves as an independent regulator, working with social media platforms to promote online safety and deter misuse of personal information.
-The OSC operates under the guidance of the 2018 Online Safety Act, supplemented by other privacy-related laws such as the Constitution and Telecommunications Promulgations.
+Fiji’s Online Safety Commission (OSC) serves as an independent regulator and works with social media platforms to promote online safety and deter misuse of personal information.
+The OSC operates under the guidance of the 2018 Online Safety Act and other privacy-related laws, including the Constitution and Telecommunications Promulgations.

-To further enhance commercial development and the adoption of new technologies, Fiji will need to review, update, and enact the necessary laws to create a stable and improved eCommerce business environment.
-Additionally, the Department of Information, Technology & Computing (ITC) Services manages government IT procurement through the online Tenderlink platform (http://portal.tenderlink.com/itcs).
+To further enhance commercial development and technology adoption, Fiji must review, update, and enact the necessary laws to create a stable and improved eCommerce business environment.
+Additionally, the Department of Information, Technology & Computing (ITC) Services manages government IT procurement through the online Tenderlink platform.

 Digital Trade Barriers

 Fiji faces significant challenges in developing its ICT infrastructure due to its geographical landscape and dispersed layout.
-Digital transformation in rural and maritime regions lags behind urban areas, largely because of remoteness and limited accessibility.
-Consequently, around 2% of the population remains without network coverage for 2G, 3G, or 4G connections.
+Digital transformation in rural and maritime regions lags behind urban areas mainly because remoteness and limited accessibility restrict progress.
+As a result, network providers have not yet covered around 2% of the population with 2G, 3G, or 4G connections.

-Another critical issue is enhancing financial literacy, particularly among the older population, as Fiji advances towards a more digital economy.
-A substantial portion of the population does not engage with traditional banking services, creating barriers to participation in eCommerce.
-Non-bank digital payment solutions—such as mobile wallets, digital wallets, cashless transactions, and cash vouchers—offer potential to extend financial services to unbanked or underbanked groups.
+Improving financial literacy, especially among older adults, remains a critical priority as Fiji transitions toward a more digital economy.
+Many people still avoid traditional banking services, creating barriers to eCommerce participation.
+Non-bank digital payment solutions - such as mobile wallets, digital wallets, cashless transactions, and cash vouchers—can help extend financial services to unbanked or underbanked groups.

-A 2022 Digital and Financial Literacy Survey by UNCDF revealed that only 16% of Fijian adults made an online purchase in the preceding three months, despite 45% of Fijians aged 15 to 74 having a payment card linked to a current account.
-It is important to recognize that Fiji’s eCommerce ecosystem is still in its early stages, with a limited range of products and services and insufficient logistics and delivery coverage across various regions.
-Key obstacles to adopting digital payments include regulatory gaps, low financial and technological literacy, and inadequate digital infrastructure.
+The United Nations Capital Development Fund (UNCDF) conducted a 2023 Digital and Financial Literacy Survey, which found that only 16% of Fijian adults made an online purchase in the previous three months, despite 45% of Fijians aged 15 to 74 holding a payment card linked to a current account.
+Fiji’s eCommerce ecosystem remains in its early stages, offering a limited range of products and services and facing inadequate logistics and delivery coverage across many regions.
+Regulatory gaps, low financial and technological literacy, and weak digital infrastructure continue to hinder digital payment adoption.

 Digital Trade Opportunities